 The exercise price of each Option is determined by the plan administrator in accordance with applicable laws, including the Manual and, for certain Options, the United States Internal Revenue Code of 1986.
-The exercise price per Common Share cannot be less than the closing trading price of the Common Shares on the TSX-V on the last trading day preceding the date on which the Option is granted (or if the Common

-Shares are not then listed and posted for trading on the TSX-V, on such other stock exchange or quotation system on which the Common Shares are listed and posted for trading).
-In the event that the Common Shares are not listed and posted for trading on any stock exchange or other quotation system, the exercise price will be the fair market value of the Common Shares as determined by the plan administrator.
+The exercise price per Common Share cannot be less than the closing trading price of the Common Shares on the TSX-V on the last trading day preceding the date on which the Option is granted (or if the Common Shares are not then listed and posted for trading on the TSX-V, on such other stock exchange or quotation system on which the Common Shares are listed and posted for trading on any stock exchange or other quotation system, the exercise price will be the fair market value of the Common Shares as determined by the plan administrator.
 Additional restrictions on the exercise price of Options are stated in the Plan.